 Fabian joined Watsi on October 9th, 2016.
-Three years ago, Fabian became the 2525th member to automatically support a new Watsi patient every month.
-Since then, 3,429 more people have become monthly donors!
-Fabian's most recent donation supported Delvin, a baby from Tanzania, to fund congenital anorectal malformation treatment.
+Four years ago, Fabian became the 2525th member to automatically support a new Watsi patient every month.
+Since then, 3,933 more people have become monthly donors!
+Fabian's most recent donation supported Oun, a baker from Cambodia, to fund surgery for a broken arm.

 Delvin is 8 months old and the fourth born child in his family.
 He was born healthy and his mom and him were discharged home from the hospital.
 However, once home, his mother noticed that he did not have a BM for the first three days and his she started noticing that his stomach was getting swollen.
 Delvin's parents returned to the hospital where they performed a small procedure and he was able to go to the bathroom normally.
 They were discharged back home and but the problem returned in just a few weeks.
 They returned to the hospital where an ultrasound and x-rays were done.
 Results showed that he needed a surgical review and possibly surgery to correct his anorectal malformation, so his family was referred to a bigger hospital for further management.
 Delvin's parents could not afford to go to the referral hospital but by luck as they were telling their neighbor about their situation, he connected them with one of our Medical Partner's doctors for help.
 Delvin's parents are both subsistence farmers, they do not earn enough to be able to afford Delvin's needed surgery.
 Delvin's mother says, "My son is suffering, his stomach swells and he cries out of discomfort and pain.
 Please help us get him this treatment so that he may be able to use the bathroom normally."